aws-samples/aws-iot-analytics-workshop/README.md

 ## Step 2a: Build the Batch analytics workflow

-In this section we will a public dataset in batch from S3 to IoT Analytics data store using containers.
+In this section we will create an EC2 instance and docker image to batch a public dataset from S3 to an IoT Analytics data store using containers.

 ![alt text](https://github.com/aws-samples/aws-iot-analytics-workshop/blob/master/images/arch.png "Architecture")

-### Launch Docker Instance with CloudFormation
+### Launch Docker EC2 Instance with CloudFormation

 By choosing one of the links below you will be automatically redirected to the CloudFormation section of the AWS Console where your stack will be launched.

 Before launching the CloudFormation, you will need an SSH key pair to log into the EC2 instance.
 If you don't have an SSH key pair you can create one by:
-1. Navigating to the **EC2 console**
+1. Navigate to the **EC2 console**
 2. Click on **Key Pairs**
 3. Click on **Create Key Pair** and input a name.
 4. Save the .pem file in a directory accessible on your computer.